Let’s look at EV Range Anxiety and the Guess-o-meter

 The other one is regenerative braking.
 Changing your braking settings will alter your range.
 The guess-o-meter will try to compensate, but it’s thrown out by any changes you make.

-What can I do to make the EV guess-o-meter more accurate?
+What can I do to make the EV guess-o-meter more accurate and reduce range anxiety?

 Well, you could travel the exact same route, at the exact same speed, without chaging your driving style, ever!